The COVID-19 Immunity Task Force’s mandate

 CITF Databank

-The CITF Databank was developed to further enhance the impact of our funded studies by allowing additional research using the data collected.
-We centralize population-level seroprevalence estimates and harmonize individual-level data deposited in the CITF Databank to provide the research community, both in Canada and around the world, a wide variety of standardized COVID-19 data.
+The CITF Data team centralizes population-level seroprevalence estimates and harmonizes individual-level data, then deposits them in the CITF Databank to provide the research community, both in Canada and around the world, a wide variety of standardized COVID-19 data.

 CITF-funded SeroTracker has added to its knowledge hub that tracks findings from SARS-CoV-2 serosurveillance efforts worldwide and in Canada.
 Peruse the maps and graphs and see how many people in this country (by province & territory as well) and around the world are estimated to have been infected with or vaccinated against this coronavirus to date (based on published research).